 All wiring must conform to local codes.
 Use an electrical wire rated and approved for underground installations.
 This wiring can be placed in the same trench below the water lines.
-It is recommended that a qualified technician be present when installing the electrical portion of the hook-up.
+It's recommended that a qualified technician be present when installing the electrical portion of the hook-up.

-See pages 18-19 for the furnace wiring diagrams.
+See pages 21-22 for the furnace wiring diagrams.